LabKey/labkey-api-python/docs/storage.md

 box_id = result["data"]["rowId"]

 ###############
-# Update the location of a box in the freezer
+# Update the location of a box in the freezer.
+An optional "auditUserComment"
+# property may be included in the props dict; it is recorded as the "Reason"
+# on the resulting audit event.
 ###############
 result = api.storage.update_storage_item(
-    "Terminal Storage Location", {"rowId": box_id, "locationId": shelf2_row_id}
+    "Terminal Storage Location",
+    {
+        "rowId": box_id,
+        "locationId": shelf2_row_id,
+        "auditUserComment": "Relocated to make room for incoming samples from Lab B.", },
 )
 if result is not None:
     print(result)